-Suppose that the directory where the calculations are performed is $\sim$ /StructurePrediction.
+Suppose that the directory where the calculations are performed is ~/StructurePrediction.
 This directory will contain:

-- file input.uspex, thoroughly described in Section 4. - Subdirectory ~/StructurePrediction/Specific/ with VASP, SIESTA or GULP (etc.) executables, and enumerated input files for structure relaxation INCAR\1, INCAR\2, ..., and pseudopotentials.
-You can actually alter this filenames (see 4.7) - Subdirectory ~/StructurePrediction/Seeds contains files with seed structures.
+- file input.uspex, thoroughly described in Section 5. - Subdirectory ~/StructurePrediction/Specific/ with VASP, GULP, etc. executables, and enumerated input files for structure relaxation - INCAR\1, INCAR\2, ..., and pseudopotentials.
+You can actually alter this filenames (see Section 5.7) - Subdirectory ~/StructurePrediction/Seeds/ contains files with seed structures.
 Seed structures should be in VASP5 POSCAR format grouped into folders.
-Which folder will be used for which generation is specified in 4.5.9.
+Which folder will be used for which generation is specified in Section 5.5.13.
 For now this feature allows only atomic sructures to be supplied as seeds.
-But we plan to extend it on molecular structures. - Files with molecule definitions (see 4.9).
+But we plan to extend it on molecular structures. - Files with molecule definitions (see Section 5.9). - Files with environment definitions (see Section 5.10).

-3.1.1 Specific/ folder
+3.1.1 Specific folder

-Executables and enumerated input files for structure relaxation (using external codes, like VASP, SIESTA, GULP, ...) should be put in subdirectory ~/StructurePrediction/Specific/
+Executables and enumerated input files for structure relaxation (using external codes, like VASP, GULP, ...) should be put in subdirectory

 - For VASP, put files INCAR\1, INCAR\2, ..., etc., defining how relaxation and energy calculations will be performed at each stage of relaxation (we recommend at least 3 stages of relaxation), and the corresponding POTCAR\\ files with pseudopotentials.
 E.g., INCAR\1 and INCAR\2 perform very crude structure relaxation of both atomic positions and cell parameters, keeping the volume fixed, INCAR\3 performs full structure relaxation under constant pressure with medium precision, INCAR\4 performs very accurate calculations.
-Each higher-level structure relaxation starts from the results of a lower-level optimization and improves them.
-POTCAR files of all relevant elements should also be in Specific/ folder, for instance POTCAR\C, POTCAR\0, etc. - For GULP, files goptions\1, goptions\2, ..., and ginput\1, ginput\2, ... must be present.
-The former specify what kind of optimization is performed, the latter specify the details (interatomic potentials, pressure, temperature, number of relaxation iterations, etc.). - For Quantum Espresso, files qEspresso\options\1, qEspresso\options\2, ..., must be present.
+Each higher-level structure relaxation starts from the results of a lower-level optimization and improves them. files of all relevant elements should also be in Specific folder, for instance POTCAR\0, POTCAR\C, etc. - For GULP, files goptions\1, goptions\2, ... and , ginput\1, ginput\2, ... must be present.
+The former specify what kind of optimization is performed, the latter specify the details (interatomic potentials, pressure, temperature, number of relaxation iterations, etc.). - For Quantum Espresso, files qEspresso options 1, qEspresso options 1, ..., must be present.
 All files should be the normal QE input files with all parameters except atom coordinates, cell parameters and k-points (these will be written by USPEX at the end of the file).
 We recommend performing a multi-step relaxation.
-For instance, qEspresso\options\1 does a crude structure relaxation of atomic positions with fixed cell parameters, qEspresso\options\2 does full structure relaxation under constant external pressure with medium precision; and qEspresso\options\3 does very accurate calculations.
+For instance qEspresso options 1, does a crude structure relaxation of atomic positions with fixed cell parameters, qEspresso options 2 does full structure relaxation under constant external pressure with medium precision; qEspresso options 3 and does very accurate calculations.

-INCAR\\ files in Specific/ folder for VASP To use USPEX correctly, you should carefully edit the files in Specific/ folder to control the structure relaxation in USPEX.
+INCAR\\ files in Specific/ folder for VASP

+To use USPEX correctly, you should carefully edit the files in Specific/ folder to control the structure relaxation in USPEX.
 We take example of VASP as an external code:

 - Your final structures have to be well relaxed, and energies precise.
 The point is that your energy ranking has to be correct (to check this, look at E\series.pdf file in the output). - Your POTCAR files: To yield correct results, the cores of your pseudopotentials (or PAW potentials) should not overlap by more than 10-15%. - To have accurate relaxation at low cost, use the multistage relaxation with at least three stages of relaxation for each structure, i.e. at least three INCAR files (INCAR\1, INCAR\2, INCAR\3, ...).
-We usually set 4-5 stages of relaxation.

-• Your initial structures will be usually very far from local minima, in such cases it helps to relax atoms and cell shape at constant volume first (ISIF=4 in INCAR\1,2), then do full relaxation (ISIF=3 in INCAR\3,4), and finish with a very accurate single-point calculation (ISIF=2 and NSW=0 in INCAR\5).
+We usually set 4-5 stages of relaxation. - Your initial structures will be usually very far from local minima, in such cases it helps to relax atoms and cell shape at constant volume first (ISIF = 4 in $INCAR_1, 2$ ), then do full relaxation (ISIF = 3 in $INCAR_3, 4$ ), and finish with a very accurate single-point calculation (ISIF = 2 and NSW = 0 in $INCAR_5$ ).